tahoe-lafs/magic-folder/docs/development.rst

 -----------------

 To propose a change,
-create a `GitHub Pull Request <https://github.com/leastauthority/magic-folder/pulls>`_ against master.
+create a `GitHub Pull Request <https://github.com/leastauthority/magic-folder/pulls>`_ against main.

 Changes should: